angelo-martinovic/bmm/README.rst

 ---------------------

  * OpenCV version 2 (tested only with opencv 2.4).
 Create a symbolic link to the compiled openCV in the BMM_cpp/ folder and name it opencv2.4/
- * Boost libraries, specifically 'system', 'filesystem', 'program_options' and 'serialization'.
+ * Boost libraries, specifically system, filesystem, program_options and serialization.
  * OpenMP

 Datasets
 ---------------------
 In the BMM_cpp/ folder of the repository, create three subfolders (or symbolic links): images/, labels/ and groundTruth/.

  * labels/ : contains .txt files of labeled examples for grammar learning.
 Each image is represented as a width*height matrix of integers from 1.. (number of semantic classes), each number representing the class of the pixel.
  * images/ : contains .jpg images that will be parsed with the learned grammar.
  * groundTruth/ : contains .txt files in the same format as labels/, containing ground-truth labeling for grammar-based parsing.
 The training-validation-evaluation split should be defined in testRig/fold{n}.txt.

 Running the program
 -------------------------------
 After compiling, run ./BMM_cpp --help for allowed program options.
 The configuration must be defined in a config file, see examples in /config.cfg and /config2.cfg.